xXace8Xx/PageBar/README.md

 Copy **pagebar-(noblocks or blocks)**, **pagebarsig**, **bin/cpu-stat** to */usr/bin*.

 `sudo cp bin/cpu-stat pagebar-noblocks pagebarsig /usr/bin/`

+## Concept
+There are alot of bar's and bar-scripts available for DWM.
+PageBar is Just one of them, but with little twist.

+PageBar shows all basic stauts like *clock*, *brightness*, *Volume*, and *battery*.
+But it has **pages**(extra status information) which pop up in place of default status whenever it's called.

+Pagebar is inspired by [dwm-bar](https://github.com/joestandring/dwm-bar) and [chadwm](https://github.com/siduck/chadwm)'s bar.

 ## Dependency
 1) [cpu-stat](https://github.com/vivaladav/cpu-stat)  -  A command line program to get CPU usage statistics on Linux systems.<br>